moaz-ze69/e-bazaar/Readme.txt

 o Without Backend Connected

-  In this project, application is working perfectly file.
+  In this project, application is working perfectly fine.
 No backend is connected.
   All data is loaded locally on run time.
 Not a perferrable approach but this was done for testing purposes of the application.